fynv/MixedResolutionGridOfLightProbes/README.md

 A crucial step of constructing a mixed-resolution grid is to decided which cells of each level should be subdivided to the next level.
 To that purpose, we use voxelization to figure out which subdivisions are necessary.
 A necessary subdivision is one that, after the subdivision, there are some pairs of sub-cells located at two different sides of some triangle faces.
 If all sub-cells are at the same side of the geometries, then that subdivision is not necessary to happen.
 Also, if a subdivision is identified as necessary, then the base-cell should exist in the first place, so its parent is necessary to be subdivided as well.

 We perform the voxelization at the highest resolution `base_divisions * (1<<sub_division_level)`.
 We need the information whether there is some triangle passing through 2 neighboring cells.
 We store the information in a 3D-Texture format.
 We use GL_R8UI as the pixel format and only use its 3 least-significant-bits, corresponding to the intersecting state of -x, -y and -z directions of a cell.
 The voxelization is done in 3 passes along the 3 axis.
-The shaders for the x direction looks like:
+The shaders for the x direction look like:

 ```c
 // vertex shader - x